 148

-X (also known as XTV) is an anime adaptation of Clamp's acclaimed manga, blending elements of action, supernatural thriller, and dark fantasy.
-Directed by Yoshiaki Kawajiri, it originally aired on October 3, 2001, captivating fans with its intense atmosphere.
+X (also known as XTV) is the anime adaptation of Clamp’s critically acclaimed manga that merges action, supernatural thriller, and dark fantasy genres.
+Directed by Yoshiaki Kawajiri, the series premiered on October 3, 2001, and quickly attracted viewers with its immersive and dramatic atmosphere.

 Recommended: